mef51/SMAData/README.md

 Squint Scripts
 ========

-The scripts here are used to perform the squint correction on the Submillimeter Array's data that has already been reduced and calibrated.
+The scripts in squintscripts/ are used to perform the squint correction on the Submillimeter Array's data that has already been reduced and calibrated.
 This is done to remove spurious Stokes V signals.
 Used to obtain the results presented in Chamma et al. 2018 (in prep).

 A simple custom Miriad wrapper is used that allows scripting in python and that wrapper can be found here: https://github.com/mef51/smautils